fmxsh/f3c/f3c-spec.md

 | [delimiter]  | Always delimits single-line data.               |
 | [segmenter]  | Separates elements and parts within an element. |

 These represent essence that reoccur in specific forms in the syntax.
-Each is also bound to a specific representation (character) in the syntax.
+Each is also bound to a specific representation (character), forming the basics of the syntax.

 ### Basic composite tokens

-Composite tokens are built using the `basic standalone tokens`, such that changing a standalone token would change the related composite token.
+_Composite tokens_ are built using the `basic standalone tokens`, such that changing a standalone token would change the related composite token.

 | Label                   | Composition               | Description                                                                                            |
 | ----------------------- | ------------------------- | ------------------------------------------------------------------------------------------------------ |